timroes/awesome-config/README.md

 Setup
 =====

-1. Install `luarocks` on your system.
-2. Execute `./install.sh` in this folder to install all dependencies.
+To install all required dependencies on an Archlinux system just run `./install.sh`.
+If you don't have an Archlinux system you must make sure to install all required dependencies (have a look at the `install.sh` file) yourself.